Lynn Gehl: Sex discrimination under the Indian Act

 Because Gehl did not know her grandfather's paternity (her father's father), she was denied Indian status registration and consequently denied band membership.
 This led to her developing a legal case to fight sex discrimination under the Indian Act.
 In the course of this effort, Gehl discovered that INAC had an unknown paternity policy, wherein Indian women who had children where a father could not be named on the birth certificate, the children would not be eligible for full Indian status or they would be denied Indian status.
 On April 20, 2017, the Ontario Court of Appeal granted Gehl the right to register as an "Indian" under the Indian Act.
 But in the end, she was only awarded Indian status under 6(2), rather than 6(1)a, which would allow her to pass down her status to her descendants.
-Thus she was faced with additional sex discrimination.

 In 2019, Gehl, along with other Indigenous women, launched a "6(1)a All the Way!" campaign to lobby the federal government to eliminate residual sex-based discrimination within the Indian Act.
 They were successful, and Lynn was "upgraded" to 6(1)a Indian status.